top of page

 (1) items can be marked as Billable on an Estimate, and markup calculated.
 If Invoicing directly from an estimate, with already marked up items, when the bills arrive in the bank feed, the field for the client is entered on a bill or expense but they are NOT marked billable.
 When earned revenue is realized directly from the estimate/invoice, the markup is already calculated and the difference on the Income Statement is the Income less the bill fielded for the client = Gross Profit/Net Income.

 (2) If the items are marked up directly from the actual expense or bill, and subsequently invoiced, markup will appear as a separate Income line item on the Income Statement.
-Billable Income and Billable Expense line items should match EOM. (typical of Cost Plus Billing)
+Billable Income and Billable Expense line items should match EOM. (typical of Cost-Plus Billing)

 (****Caution should be taken!
 Failure to mark an expense transaction billable or duplications can be tedious to reconcile EOM****)